2022-2023 Inclusion Assistant (IA)

 - Engages in mandatory trainings and demonstrates a commitment to ongoing personal development

 In order to apply for this position, candidates must meet the following criteria:

 - Candidates must be currently enrolled at WWU.

 - Candidates must have a minimum cumulative GPA of 2.5.
 If a Fairhaven College student, the candidate must be in good academic standing with the Fairhaven College administration.
-New transfer students for winter 2019 must provide a transcript from their previous institution which demonstrates a cumulative 2.5 GPA.
 Please contact Residence Life for more information at 360-650-2960.